dapr/docs/daprdocs/content/en/getting-started/install-dapr-kubernetes.md

 ### More information

+- Read [this guide]({{< ref "Deploy and run Dapr in Kubernetes mode" >}}) for recommended Helm chart values for production setups

-See [this page](https://github.com/dapr/dapr/blob/master/charts/dapr/README.md) for details on Dapr helm charts.
+- See [this page](https://github.com/dapr/dapr/blob/master/charts/dapr/README.md) for details on Dapr helm charts.

 ## Next steps